-Give your clients relevant, personalized, actionable data at just the right time.
-The Executive Report is your secret weapon to engaging with your clients, continually proving your value to them, and retaining them for longer.
-Our study revealed that partners who use the Executive Report and connect a data source like Google My Business, see a 51% increase in client retention rates, over 24 months, compared to those who do not use the Executive Report.
+Give your clients relevant, personalized, actionable data at the right time.
+The Executive Report is your secret weapon for engaging with your clients, continually proving your value to them, and retaining them for longer.
+Our study revealed that partners who use the Executive Report and connect a data source like Google Business Profile see a 51% increase in client retention rates over 24 months compared to those who do not use the Executive Report.

-Set up email defaults for your clients’ Executive Report in Partner Center > Administration > Customize > Business App.
-Here you can set whether you’d like your clients to receive monthly or weekly notifications that their Executive Report is ready to view.
-We recommend a monthly cadence so as not to overwhelm your clients.
+Set up email defaults for your clients’ Executive Report in Partner Center > Administration > Customize Business App> Notifications.
+Here you can set whether you’d like your clients to receive monthly and/or weekly notifications that their Executive Report is ready to view.

 By sending your clients an email notification about their Executive Report, you are prompting them to visit and engage with their Business App, understand where they are performing well and where they should improve, and from there they can take the proper actions, such as an upgrade to a paid product or service with you.